BitzArt/Miscellaneous/src/Json/BitzArt.Json.TypedObjects/README.md

 ### TypedObjectJsonConverter

-To serialize and deserialize an object with an ability to preserve the original type information, apply the `JsonConverter` attribute with the `TypedObjectJsonConverter`.
+To serialize and deserialize an object property with an ability to preserve its original type information, apply the `JsonConverter` attribute with the `TypedObjectJsonConverter` to the property:

 ```csharp
 public class YourClass